eirikgr/FYS5555/Conventional_Analysis/README.md

 This part has been prepared by Even Håland and focuses on data analysis using cuts on the various variables.

- - He has made an effort in explaining the various data analysis concepts in the "Presentation" folder.
+ - The various data analysis concepts are explained in the "Presentation" folder.
  - In the "Notebooks" folder, you will find an example analysis with two leptons as final state (dilepton analysis).